112 is the European emergency phone number, available everywhere in the EU, free of charge.

 Sauze d’Oulx has an emergency trauma centre and doctor.

 If you have an emergency on the mountains, it is likely that you will, at first, be taken to the Sauze Trauma Centre.
 This is a private emergency clinic in the village.
 You will have to pay for treatment given here.
-If you are subsequently taken to Susa Hospital or one of the hospitals in Turin, treatment should be paid for by the NHS (for UK citizens) or other EU countries healthcare providers.
-Check with your country’s health service.
+If you are subsequently taken to Susa Hospital or one of the hospitals in Turin, treatment should be paid for if you have an EHIC card.
+Always check with your country’s healthcare providers.